UBC-MDS/DSCI-524-group-6/CONTRIBUTING.md

 ## Merge Guidelines
 * Do not push anything directly to the MAIN branch without first opening a pull request
-* Do not merge with main before all core authors have reviewd and approved the request
+* Do not merge with main before all core authors have reviewed and approved the request

 ## Branching Guidelines